[Investigation] EU taxpayers in the dark on US corona-drug deal

 The "EMA is not involved in the discussions on the joint procurement framework contract signed by the EC [European Commission] and ...
 Gilead", it noted in a statement.

-But all that still means that almost 40 European countries are now bound to buy the amount of the drug they ordered earlier in autumn.
+But all that still meant that almost 40 European countries are now bound to buy the amount of the drug they ordered earlier in autumn.

 That includes all but two EU states - France and Luxembourg, which stayed out of the deal.